A webinar is planned for all people interested in STAR via ZOOM on November 10th at 11:30 AM, Central European Time (CET).

 What is the scientific framework of STAR?

-The scientific framework offered by STAR is structured along seven thematic challenges, incorporating the research priorities (profile areas) at the University of Siegen.
+The scientific framework offered by STAR is structured along seven thematic challenges, incorporating the research priorities (profile areas and areas of competence) at the University of Siegen.
 Project proposals proposed by candidates must in principle fit into at least one of these areas, within which they can develop their own research ideas (bottom-up approach).
 However, each researcher must find one or, if necessary, several supervisors to support the project and mentor him/her throughout the individual fellowship.
 The following STAR profile areas cover both basic research and applied research.
-For detailed information please follow the links below:
+More information on the profile areas and areas of competence.